"When the student is ready, the teacher appears."

 Real obedience has a particular quality:

-Growth-oriented: You're becoming more capable, not less.
+Growth-oriented: We are becoming more capable, not less.

 Growing Obedience

-Obedience develops through practice and honest self-examination.
+Obedience develops through practice and attention to what is actually happening.

 Find Worthy Teachers